Planting Site Basics

 Environmental:

-- Prevent further deforestation and degradation by providing sustaining work for locals.
+• Prevent further deforestation and degradation by providing sustainable work for locals.

-- Sequester carbon to help mitigate climate change.
+• Sequester carbon, helping to mitigate climate change.

 Social:

-- This program brings much-needed training, tools, and resources to educate adults on sustainable agriculture, as well as financial planning, business accounting, and entrepreneurship.
+• Through this program, we offer much-needed training, tools, and resources to educate adults on sustainable agriculture, financial planning, business accounting, and entrepreneurship.

 Related UN Sustainable Development Goals (SDGs)

-Planting in this site brings us closer to achieving the UN’s Sustainable Development Goals.
-The UN’s Sustainable Development Goals (SDGs) are a collection of 17 interlinked global goals that are a “blueprint to achieve a better and more sustainable future for all.”
+Planting at this site in Tanzania brings us closer to achieving the UN’s Sustainable Development Goals (SDGs).
+These are a collection of 17 interlinked global goals that serve as a “blueprint to achieve a better and more sustainable future for all.”

-Here are the SDGs that we’re addressing in our Mount Kilimanjaro site:
+Here are the SDGs that we’re addressing at our Mount Kilimanjaro site:

 #1 No Poverty: End poverty in all its forms everywhere.